Search-and-rescue teams worked Thursday in eastern Libya, where devastating floods left thousands of people dead and thousands more missing.

 World Meteorological Organization Secretary-General Petteri Taalas told reporters Thursday in Geneva that "most of the human casualties" could have been avoided if Libya had a functional weather service.

-The international aid effort has included teams from Egypt, Algeria, Tunisia, Turkey, Qatar, and the United Arab Emirates.
+The international aid effort has included teams from Italy, Egypt, Algeria, Tunisia, Turkey, Qatar and the United Arab Emirates.

-The International Organization for Migration said Wednesday the flooding displaced at least 30,000 people in Derna as well as thousands more in other areas.
+The International Organization for Migration said Wednesday that the flooding had displaced at least 30,000 people in Derna, as well as thousands more in other areas.

-Atiyah Alhasadi, a 30-year-old teacher from Derna, told VOA’s Heather Murdock he was in his home in the center of the city when he heard what sounded like “20 million drums exploding,” and the water crashed in, rising 50 meters above the houses.
+Atiyah Alhasadi, 30, a teacher from Derna, told VOA's Heather Murdock he was in his home in the center of the city when he heard what sounded like "20 million drums exploding," and water crashed in, rising 50 meters above the houses.

 Now, he said, he is with five or six families in one small house, searching for a vehicle to get to Benghazi or another town.

-Alhasadi said people also need mattresses and medicine but there is no available humanitarian aid to be found.
-He noted people are sleeping on the streets without even tents and the only hospital is barely functioning.
+Alhasadi said people also needed mattresses and medicine, but there was no available humanitarian aid to be found.
+He noted people were sleeping on the streets without tents and said the only hospital was barely functioning.
 It was just a makeshift hospital, while the actual one was under construction.